rjrodger/gubu/README.md

 import { Gubu, GubuShape } from 'gubu'

 // GubuShape is inferred:
-const shape = Gubu(123) // shape is a generic GubuShape
+const shape = Gubu(123) // `shape` is a validator function
 ```

-The shape validator function has arguments:
+The shape validator function has two arguments:
 * `value`: the value to validate (and modify with defaults).
 * `context`: (optional) a context object containing your own data.

 The value can be anything.
 It is not duplicated and **will be
 mutated** if defaults are inserted.

+> **If you do not wish the value to be mutated, you must clone it yourself
+first [^5]**.

 The context is a general purpose store for anything you might want to
 use in custom validation builders.
 It may also be used by builders to
 hold state information (the name of the builder is used for
 namespacing).

-The context does have reserved names:
+The context has one reserved name:
-* `err`: an array of validation errors
+* `err`: an array of validation errors.

 If you provide a context with the property `err` as an empty array,
 any validation errors will be added to this array, and an Error will